-Signs erected on rural State highways in a location or manner likely to cause distraction or danger to road users may be removed by Waka Kotahi or its agents without prior notice.
-Where a sign is removed the party will then be advised of the action taken and that the sign may be redeemed for a fee of \$50 to cover Waka Kotahi costs.
+Signs erected on rural State highways in a location or manner likely to cause distraction or danger to road users may be removed by NZTA or its agents without prior notice.
+Where a sign is removed the party will then be advised of the action taken and where the sign can be collected.
+There may be a charge to cover NZTA's costs.

-If you have any further queries, please contact Jude Ward, Waka Kotahi on (03) 964 2813 or jude.ward@nzta.govt.nz.
+If you have any further queries, please contact:

+Alan Catchpole on 0274 350 410 or at environmentalplanning@nzta.govt.nz

-Pōtitanga, Hātepe Pōti, Otinga Pōtitanga me ngā Pūrongorongo Voting, Vote Processing, Election Results and Recounts
+Pōtitanga, Hātepe Pōti, Otinga Pōtitanga me ngā Pūrongorongo

+Voting, Vote Processing, Election Results and Recounts